-An informed consent form is typically used to provide written information to the human subject or parent/guardian and to document written informed consent/parental permission/minor assent.
-This form typically includes the purpose of the study, what the subject will be asked to do, the nature of any surveys, questionnaires or interviews, any risks and any benefits to the subject.
-The form should also contain information that explains to the potential research subject or parent/guardian that participation in the study is voluntary and that the subject is free to stop participating at any time.
-The Sample Informed Consent Form provides an example of how this information can be presented.
+An informed consent form is typically used to provide written information to the human participant or parent/guardian and to document written informed consent/parental permission/minor assent.
+This form typically includes the purpose of the study, what the participant will be asked to do, the nature of any surveys, questionnaires or interviews, any risks and any benefits to the participant.
+The form should also contain information that explains to the potential research participant or parent/guardian that participation in the study is voluntary and that the participant is free to stop participating at any time.
+The Informed Consent Form in the International Rules provides an example of how this information can be presented.

-A copy of any survey or questionnaire must be attached to the form when parents/guardians are being asked to give their permission for their minor child to participate.
+IRBs may require that a copy of any survey or questionnaire be attached to the form when parents/guardians are being asked to give their permission for their minor child to participate.
 This process allows the parent to review the material to which their child will be exposed and make an informed decision about whether they want their child to participate.
-However, in some cases sending home a copyrighted survey may be a violation of the test publisher's regulations.
+While this is an ideal way to ensure that parents are informed about the nature of the study, in some cases sending home a copyrighted survey may be a violation of the test publisher's regulations.
 In other cases, sending home a copy of the survey may threaten the validity of the study.
-The IRB must decide whether an appropriate description of the survey on the Sample Informed Consent Form provides enough details so that the parent or guardian can make an informed decision.
+Ultimately, the IRB must decide whether the risks of the study require parent/guardian's to be aware of the exact survey questions or whether an appropriate description of the survey on the Informed Consent/Parental Permission Form will suffice.
+If the IRB has concerns about the nature of the study and believes parents/guardians should see the survey questions to make an informed decision about their minor child participating, but publisher regulations or concerns about threats to study validity prohibit the survey from being sent home, the topic or particular survey may be deemed inappropriate for student research.